J. Philip Grime

 John Philip Grime FRS (30 April 1935 – 19 April 2021) was an ecologist and emeritus professor at the University of Sheffield.
 He is best known for the universal adaptive strategy theory (UAST) and the twin filter model of community assembly with Simon Pierce, eco-evolutionary dynamics, the unimodal relationship between species richness and site productivity ("humped-back model"), the intermediate disturbance hypothesis, and DST classification (dominants, subordinates and transients).

 Grime's 1979 book Plant Strategies and Vegetation Processes has been cited more than 1,200 times.
 Together with many influential scientific papers, it has made him a highly cited scientist.
 In an interview Grime has stated that "Ecology lacks a Periodic Table", quoting Richard Southwood.

 Education

 Grime obtained his PhD from University of Sheffield in 1960.

 Career and research

 Grime joined the staff of the department of botany at Sheffield in 1961.
 He worked at the Connecticut Agricultural Experiment Station, US from 1963 to 1964.
 He then returned to the University of Sheffield and joined the unit of comparative plant ecology, which had been founded in 1961 by professor Ian H. Rorison.
-Grime served as deputy director of the unit 1964–1989 and as director from 1989.
+Grime served as deputy director of the Natural Environmental Research Council Unit of Comparative Plant Ecology from 1964 to 1989 and as director from 1989.